KubeRocketCI/docs/versioned_docs/version-3.10/operator-guide/cd/argocd-integration.md

 Now that Argo CD is integrated, it is time to configure it properly.
 To configure Argo CD for KubeRocketCI, follow the steps below:

-1. Modify the `argocd-cmd-params-cm` ConfigMap in the `argocd` namespace and add the `application.namespaces` parameter to the subsection data:
+1. Modify the `argocd-cmd-params-cm` ConfigMap in the `argocd` namespace and add the `application.namespaces` parameter to the `data` subsection:

     <Tabs
       defaultValue="kubectl"